ipfs-shipyard/contributors/README.md

 # Add the site to your local ipfs, you can check it via /ipfs/<hash>
 make deploy

-# Save your dnsimple api token as auth.token
-cat "<api token here>" > auth.token

-# Update the dns record for libp2p to point to the new ipfs hash.
-make publish-to-domain
 ```

 The following commands are available: